turbot/guardrails-docs/docs/guides/configuring-guardrails/directories/azure-ad/index.md

 ![attributes](/images/docs/guardrails/attributes.jpg)

 2. Choose the **Name Identifier Value**.
-The default value is _user.principalname_.
+The default value is _user.userprincipalname_.
 The user identifier uniquely identifies each user within the application.
 If the email address is both the username and the unique identifier, set the value to _user.mail_.
 If you use AD usernames then the appropriate value might also be _sAMAccountName_.
+   In some environments, the _user.mail_ attribute may not be set and _user.userprincipalname_ contains the email address of the user.
 3. To configure group claims, select the **Edit** icon for the **Groups returned in claim** field.
 For details, see
    [Configure group claims](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-group-claims).